Dubai FAQ Pregnancy in Dubai, UAE

 Maternity Care, Pre-Natal, Post-Natal, Ante-Natal Care, Delivery

-You can visit a Government Hospital with a health card and free or low fees for care and delivery.
-Expect to pay at least a few hundred dhs and possibly a couple of thousand for everything.
+You can visit a Government Hospital with a health card to pay low fees for care and delivery.
 There will be extra charges if there are complications and/or you choose to have a private room (usually a few hundred dhs per day).
 Al Wasl Hospital near the Wafi Center seems to be the preferred choice of many opting for delivery in a Government Hospital but other options include Al Maktoum and Rashid Hospitals.
 See further below for contact details and individual hospital comments.

 You'll need a government health card, marriage certificate, passport copies for you and your husband, and possibly some evidence of where you live (rent contract, phone bill, DEWA bill).
 Phone the hospital of your choice to find out when to go and register.

 If you have private medical insurance (which includes pregnancy) or lots of money, then you can try one of the private hospitals like American hospital, Welcare hospital, or start with one of the private gynaecological clinics in Dubai.
-Delivery fees at Welcare and American hospital are about 10,000 - 20,000 dhs depending on whether or not you have a ceasarean section.
+Delivery fees at Welcare and American hospital start from about AED 10,000-20,000 depending on whether or not you have a ceasarean section.
 Al Zahra Hospital in Sharjah (they have a medical clinic in Dubai on Sheikh Zayed Road for check-ups and tests but deliveries are performed at the hospital in Sharjah) may be a bit cheaper.

 Some hospitals offer ante-natal packages for example about 4,000 dhs at American Hospital for visits and tests (not including delivery though).

-Dubai Healthcare City (behond the Wafi Center) is currently under development and is expected to have a variety of clinics catering to all medical needs.
+Dubai Healthcare City (behond the Wafi Center) has a variety of clinics catering to all medical needs, including a hospital and other specialist services.

 Married and pregnant